Beryllium: Occupational exposure

-Exposure to beryllium in the workplace can lead to a sensitization immune response and can over time develop chronic beryllium disease (CBD).
-The National Institute for Occupational Safety and Health (NIOSH) in the United States researches these effects in collaboration with a major manufacturer of beryllium products.
+Exposure to beryllium in the workplace can lead to a sensitized immune response, and over time development of berylliosis.
+NIOSH in the United States researches these effects in collaboration with a major manufacturer of beryllium products.
 NIOSH also conducts genetic research on sensitization and CBD, independently of this collaboration.

 Acute beryllium disease in the form of chemical pneumonitis was first reported in Europe in 1933 and in the United States in 1943.
 A survey found that about 5% of workers in plants manufacturing fluorescent lamps in 1949 in the United States had beryllium-related lung diseases.
 Chronic berylliosis resembles sarcoidosis in many respects, and the differential diagnosis is often difficult.
 It killed some early workers in nuclear weapons design, such as Herbert L. Anderson.

 Beryllium may be found in coal slag.
 When the slag is formulated into an abrasive agent for blasting paint and rust from hard surfaces, the beryllium can become airborne and become a source of exposure.

-Although the use of beryllium compounds in fluorescent lighting tubes was discontinued in 1949, potential for exposure to beryllium exists in the nuclear and aerospace industries and in the refining of beryllium metal and melting of beryllium-containing alloys, the manufacturing of electronic devices, and the handling of other beryllium-containing material.
+Although the use of beryllium compounds in fluorescent lighting tubes was discontinued in 1949, potential for exposure to beryllium exists in the nuclear and aerospace industries, in the refining of beryllium metal and the melting of beryllium-containing alloys, in the manufacturing of electronic devices, and in the handling of other beryllium-containing material.

 Detection

 Early researchers undertook the highly hazardous practice of identifying beryllium and its various compounds from its sweet taste.
-Identification is now performed using safe modern diagnostics techniques.
-A successful test for beryllium in air and on surfaces has been developed and published as an international voluntary consensus standard ASTM D7202.
+A modern test for beryllium in air and on surfaces has been developed and published as an international voluntary consensus standard, ASTM D7202.
 The procedure uses dilute ammonium bifluoride for dissolution and fluorescence detection with beryllium bound to sulfonated hydroxybenzoquinoline, allowing up to 100 times more sensitive detection than the recommended limit for beryllium concentration in the workplace.
 Fluorescence increases with increasing beryllium concentration.
 The new procedure has been successfully tested on a variety of surfaces and is effective for the dissolution and detection of refractory beryllium oxide and siliceous beryllium in minute concentrations (ASTM D7458).
 The NIOSH Manual of Analytical Methods contains methods for measuring occupational exposures to beryllium.